• Skip to main content

 Hotel Pascual Andino

 Luxury in the heart of town.
-This one cost a bit more than where we stayed, but it looks like it would be worth it.
+This one costs a bit more than where we stayed, but it looks like it would be worth it.
 With a rustic atmosphere, a pool, shaded outdoor areas, and a spacious room, this will be our choice if we return.
 Best of all, it is located right in the heart of town.
 Reserve your stay at Hotel Pascual Andino

 Ckuri Atacama